Doctacosa/IOSync/README.md

 One notable exception comes from player positions, which must NOT be shared across servers.
 As such, these are stored separately in data files.

-Note that this plugin needs an update on each protocol version change (usually game version updates) of Minecraft.
+Note that this plugin benefits from an update on each protocol version change (usually game version updates) of Minecraft.
+It doesn't tend to outright break, but a warning on boot will be shown.

 ## Setup guide